-SB 23 by Senator Charles Schwertner (R-Georgetown) will require state contractors to participate in the federal electronic verification of employment authorization program, or E-Verify.
-The bill was approved by the full Senate by a vote of 22-9 on March 28.
-The legislation is now in the House waiting to be referred to a House committee.
+SB 23 by Senator Charles Schwertner (R-Georgetown) would have required state contractors to participate in the federal electronic verification of employment authorization program, or E-Verify.
+The bill died in the House Calendars Committee.

-HB 639 by Representative “Doc” Anderson (R-Waco) is now in the House Calendars Committee for consideration to be placed on the House Calendar.
-HB 639 would authorize school districts to obtain health, liability and auto insurance coverage to protect businesses that partner with the school district to provide students career or technology training.
+HB 639 by Representative “Doc” Anderson (R-Waco) was passed by the Senate on May 19 and was sent to the Governor on May 22.
+HB 639 will authorize school districts to obtain health, liability and auto insurance coverage to protect businesses that partner with the school district to provide students career or technology training.

 SB 22 by Senator Larry Taylor (R-Friendswood) will establish a Pathways in Technology College High School program (P-TECH).
 SB 22 was passed by the House on May 20 and was sent to the governor on May 23.

 TCA has been monitoring and registering support in various legislative committee meetings throughout the session.
 Below are a few of the bills TCA has been supporting.